adevilde/power-grid-action-predictor/README.md

-# Interview Lab : Power Grid Action Predictor
+# Power Grid Action Predictor — Interview Lab

 Welcome!
 This lab is designed to assess your skills in structuring a data science project, processing data, training a model, and ensuring your code is reliable through testing.